-Management is also responsible for implementing and main faining a system of internal controls to provide reasonable assurance that reliable financial information is produced.
+Management is also responsible for implementing and maintaining a system of internal controls to provide reasonable assurance that reliable financial information is produced.

-The Board of Directors is responsible for ensuring to tranagement fulfills its responsibilities for financial reporting and internal control.
-The Board mee's with management and the external auditors once a year.
+The Board of Directors is responsible for ensuring that management fulfills its responsibilities for financial reporting and internal control.
+The Board meets with management and the external auditors once a year.

-The corporation's Chief Financial Officer had the assponsibility for assessing the management systems and practices of the corporation.
+The corporation's Chief Financial Officer has the responsibility for assessing the management systems and practices of the corporation.

-The external auditors, BHL, conduct are independent examination, in accordance with generally accepted auditing standards, and express their opinion on the financial statements.
+The external auditors, BHL, conduct an independent examination, in accordance with generally accepted auditing standards, and express their opinion on the financial statements.
 Their examination does not relate to the other schedules and statements required by the Act.
 Their examination includes a review and evaluation of the corporation's system of internal control and appropriate tests and procedures to provide reasonable assurance that the financial statements are presented fairly.
 The external auditors have full and free access to management and the Board and may meet with them as required.